chinootes/cs/notes/arch.design.oo.use cases for.abstract class.providing flexible behavior for related classes.md

 You should rather prefer [[arch.design.oo.principles.composition over inheritance]].

-Just turn your abstract class into a concrete implementation and inject the "behaviour" which you are trying to change from outside using [[arch.design.oo.patterns.gof.behavioural.strategy]].
+Just turn your abstract class into a concrete implementation and inject the "behaviour" which you are trying to change from outside using [[arch.design.oo.concepts.patterns.gof.behavioural.strategy]].

 ```mermaid
 classDiagram